explorerhq/sql-explorer/README.rst

 credit to similar projects like `Redash <http://redash.io/>`_ and `Blazer <https://github.com/ankane/blazer>`_.

+You can read the full documentation `here <https://django-sql-explorer.readthedocs.io/en/latest/>`_

 Sql Explorer is MIT licensed, and pull requests are welcome.

 **A view of a query**